|

 METHODS

-http://www.mydomain.com/colors/red.html - gives me an English page http://www.mydomain.com/es/colors/red.html - forces it to give me the Spanish page (if it exists)
+http://www.mydomain.com/es/colors/red.html - forces it to give me the Spanish page (if it exists)

 SEE ALSO

-CREDITThanks to Dorian Taylor <dorian@foobarsystems.com> for his nice Accept-Language code.
+Thanks to Dorian Taylor <dorian@foobarsystems.com> for his nice Accept-Language code.

-AUTHORBenjamin H Kram <ben@base16consulting.com>
+Benjamin H Kram <ben@base16consulting.com>